esztergalicz/workshop-gis-with-nosql/README.md

                     }
 ```

-But the problem is, only Foursquare has information about the quality of the pubs.
+The problem is, only Foursquare has information about the quality of the pubs.
 So in partII we will take a different approach: we will go ahead and assume that the more it was tweeted from a pub, the better it is.

 ## Part II - Working with Twitter data

 Below you can find the code for the query which counts the tweets in each pub.
-If you want to skip creating the code by yourself you can just open count_tweets.py with PyCharm and run it or
+If you want to skip creating the code by yourself, you can just open count_tweets.py with PyCharm and run it or
 open a cmd where count_tweets.py is located and type
 `python count_tweets.py`
-this has created a new collection called 'smallarea', where each pub has a new field called 'tweet_count'.
+This creates a new collection called 'smallarea', where each pub has a new field called 'tweet_count'.
 To make use of this new field skip to Task 2.

 #####1.
 Task: create a new collection with pubs within 500m and add a new field called 'tweet_count' which contains the number of tweets in a given pub.
 1.a) Open PyCharm or Notepad++ and create a new Python file.
 Let's call it select_smallarea.py